Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 [Distributed Distributional Deep Deterministic Policy Gradients](https://openreview.net/pdf?id=SyZipzbCb) uses DDPG + distributional Bellman idea + distributed system from Ape-X (paper directly above this) for continuous control tasks.

-# Imitation Learning / Learning from Demonstrations
+# Learning from Demonstrations

+## Imitation Learning
 Simple approach to solving reinforcement learning problems.
 Just frame the problem completely as a supervised learning problem to predict the correct action given a dataset of human experience.

 Can be surprisingly succesful given how simple it is to use in practice.
 For example in self driving cars (see Nvidia example), they simple train a deep ConvNet with outputs being the actuators of the car.
 The disadvantages of this are of course you need very large datasets of human experience which can be hard to collect.